Magdalena campaign: Campaign

 Soon after his arrival in Cartagena Bolívar requested a commission in the city's army but he was only given command of a garrison of 70 men in the small town of Barrancas.
 Bolívar was initially placed under the command of the French adventurer Pierre Labatut.
 The royalists from Santa Marta prepared to march against Cartagena by assembling a force of one thousand five hundred soldiers on the banks of the Magdalena River; their first target was Mompox whose residents fought back.
 Nevertheless, the royalists prevailed, taking Momox along with Guamal, Valledupar and Riohacha.
-In the meantime many of the republican exiles from Venezuela joined up with the Spanish colonel Manuel Cortés de Campomanes, who advanced down the Magdalena with a force of six hundred men, but were ambushed by royalist militias under the command of Aguardole Rebustillo at the confluence of the Mancomaján River.
+In the meantime many of the republican exiles from Venezuela joined up with colonel Manuel Cortés Campomanes, who advanced down the Magdalena with a force of six hundred men, but were ambushed by royalist militias under the command of Aguardole Rebustillo at the confluence of the Mancomaján River.
 Two days later they clashed again in the village of Oveja.
 Both battles were won by the republicans.
-Rebustillo escaped back to Santa Marta while Cortés de Campomanes turned his attention to putting down the royalist insurrections in the surrounding towns.
+Rebustillo escaped back to Santa Marta while Cortés Campomanes turned his attention to putting down the royalist insurrections in the surrounding towns.

 Against Labatut's orders, Bolívar decided to take the initiative by attacking the royalists occupying villages along the banks of the Magdalena while they collected supplies and reinforcements.
-He successfully dislodged the royalists from Tenerife, Guamal, El Blanco, Mompós, Tamalameque and the port of Ocaña; and defeated various realist militias operating in the area and finally took the city of Ocaña on 10 January 1813.
+He successfully dislodged the royalists from Tenerife, Guamal, El Blanco, Mompós, Tamalameque and the port of Ocaña; and defeated various royalist militias operating in the area and finally took the city of Ocaña on 10 January 1813.
 The fighting in Bolivar's part of the campaign was relatively light with low casualties.